public health insurance

 Find the best health insurance option for you

-Despite some of the points of critics above, joining public health insurance can still make a lot of sense for some, not so much for others and there are even some (mainly self-employed without prior coverage in Germany or another EU-member state’s state health insurance) who can’t join public insurance because they are not eligible for it.
-Same is true for Expat coming to Germany older than 55 years of age without prior statutory coverage.
+Despite some of the points of criticism above, joining public health insurance can still make a lot of sense for some, not so much for others and there are even some (mainly self-employed without prior coverage in Germany or another EU-member state’s state health insurance) who can’t join public insurance because they are not eligible for it.
+The same is true for Expats coming to Germany who are older than 55 years of age without prior statutory coverage.

-Since 2006 we have set up thousands of clients with health insurances in Germany: public or statutory health insurances where advisable and available, private health insurance for those where such a selection was more beneficial or fit better to their wishes and explanations regarding quality of coverage.
+Since 2006, we have set up thousands of clients with health insurances in Germany: public or statutory health insurances where advisable and available, or private health insurance for those where such a choice was more beneficial or fit their wishes better.

 We are happy to analyze and then discuss your options with you so that at the end you feel able and comfortable to make an educated decision.